FindByPlate > USA License Plates > New Hampshire License Plates Lookup

 You’ll be given a new set of decals, which you can apply to the rear of your vehicle.

-If you have purchased a new vehicle in your name, it is permissible to transfer your license plates.
+If you have purchased a new vehicle in your name, you are allowed to transfer license plates from an older vehicle.
 You are not allowed to transfer your license plates to another person when you sell your vehicle to someone else.

 You can apply for a transfer when you register your new vehicle with the DMV.